SettleMint

 What you seeWhat to check

-Delegation does not change weightsConfirm the on-chain delegation has confirmed and the snapshot block is after the delegation block.
+Delegation does not change weightsConfirm the on-chain delegation has confirmed and the snapshot timepoint is after the delegation timestamp.

 Voting weight off by a factorConfirm the snapshot read uses the same precision (token base units) the governance process expects.